Segregated Student Housing and the Activists Who Defeated It

-Among those individuals who helped bring the matter to a climax were Charlotte Crump, whose “Free North” did much to set the campus thinking on the race issue and intolerance in general.
-Arnold Walker who single handed carried the fight two years ago: Helene Hilyer, John F. Thomas, and numerous white students.
+Among these individuals who helped bring the matter to a climax were Charlotte Crump, whose “Free North” did much to set the campus thinking on the race issue and intolerance in general; Arnold Walker who single handed carried the fight two years ago; Helene Hilyer, John F. Thomas, and numerous white students.

-Outstanding among organizations who have put their shoulder to the wheel in the interest of tolerance and fair play are the National Students’ Union, the Farmer-Labor Party, and the Negro Student Council.”
+Outstanding among organizations who have put their shoulder to the wheel in the interest of tolerance and fair play are the National Students’ Union [This might have been either the American Student Union or the National Student League]; the Farmer-Labor Party, and the Negro Student Council.”

 Walter Coffey became President of the University of Minnesota in 1941 on the eve of WWII, following President Ford’s mandatory retirement because of his age.
 He quickly undermined President Ford’s policy of integrated student housing.
 His staff, including Comptroller William Middlebrook and adviser Malcolm Willey, created a segregated “International House” in 1941 on 623 Washington Avenue SE, in a building owned by the University.